What’s Going On?

 Join Albert Martinez and Lewis Kostiner for an exploration of meaningful and socially significant songs from before 1975, alongside modern works that carry similar messages.
 Together, we’ll examine music that addressed the major issues of its time—Vietnam War protests, civil rights, women’s liberation, the environment, labor movements, and more.

 Lewis will lead historical and cultural discussions of each song, including its origins, context, and lasting impact.
-Albert will guide the group in learning and performing the music, with charts provided for all instruments and voices.
+Albert will guide the group in learning the music, providing charts for instruments and voices.
 No prior musical experience is required—everyone is welcome to join the conversation and, if they wish, the music-making.

 We’ll listen to recordings, analyze lyrics, and ask: